v3.0.22 open source · AGPL-3.0 · github.com/mauriceboe/TREK

 One command.

 Docker pulls the multi-arch image.
-Postgres comes with the compose file.
+Data lives in a single SQLite file on a volume — no external database to run.
 SSL is your reverse proxy's job — TREK doesn't care which one.

 • AMD64 + ARM64 — same image, both auto-selected